mzattera/predictive-powers/README.md

 An endpoint uses an API client to provide GenAI capabilities, in form of services.

 You can instantiate endpoints directly, or by providing an API client that will be used for all subsequent calls.
-When an endpoint is no longer needed, it should be closed to free-up underlying resources (typically, HTTP connections in the underlying API client).

 The example below shows how to create an `OpenAiEndpoint`.